Checking in: The Press Hotel, Portland, Maine

 Central art focus on the main floor and the lobby louge is a huge art installation comprising sprialing typewriters. photo courtesy Press Hotel

-The Press Hotel, on the corner of Congress and Exchange Streets, puts most of downtown Portland’s must-see sights, must-eat restaurants, and must-do experiences within easy reach.
-Once home to the state’s largest newspaper, the Press Hotel, a member of Marriott’s Autograph Collection, honors its past while giving guests a comfy, contemporary yet retro arts and letters newspaper-themed experience.
+The Press Hotel, on the corner of Congress and Exchange Streets, is within easy reach of most of downtown Portland’s must-see sights, must-eat restaurants, and must-do experiences.
+Once home to the state’s largest newspaper, the Press Hotel, this Marriott Autograph Collection member honors its past while giving guests a comfy, contemporary, yet retro arts and letters newspaper-themed experience.

 Arts and letters merge at the Press Hotel in downtown Portland. photo courtesy press hotel